cern-fts/fts-rest/docs/bulk.md

 Of course, all these parameters are optional.
 You can set only a subset of them, or none at all.

-* **max_time_in_queue** After this number of seconds on the queue, the transfer will be canceled.
+* **max_time_in_queue** After this number of hours on the queue, the transfer will be canceled.
+A suffix such as 's', 'm' or 'h' is accepted.
 * **timeout** After this number of seconds running, the transfer will be aborted.
 * **nostreams** Number of streams  to use during the transfer.
 Not all protocols support this.
 * **buffer_size** TCP buffer size.
 * **strict_copy** If true, only a transfer will be done.
-No checksum, no size validation, no parent directory creation... useful for endpoints that do not support any, of some, of this operations, like S3.
+No checksum, no size validation, no parent directory creation... useful for endpoints that do not support any, or some, of these operations, like S3.
 * **ipv4** Enable/disable IPv4 support.
 Not all protocols support this.
 * **ipv6** Enable/disable IPv6 support.
 Not all protocols support this.